Founded in 1857, the Chicago Academy of Sciences is one of America’s oldest scientific institutions.

 Our scientific collections have been built since that time and have been used to help define human understanding of nature, ecology, and the diversity of life in the United States.
 The Academy’s collections include:

 You can explore some of our specimens and collections by checking out our Google Arts & Culture page or by searching Arctos.
+Or you can explore historic and staff publications.

 About the Collection